Sonia-corporation/sonia-discord/CONTRIBUTING.md

 - `npm run clean:dist`: remove the dist folder
 - `npm run commit`: create a commit by using the cz
 - `npm run create-secret-environment`: create the secret-environment.json file
+- `npm run madge:circular-dependencies-check`: check if there are some circular dependencies

 ## Git